zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/TESTING.md

 ## Bugs.

-Found some bugs with the styling with overflow.
+### Solved bug
-The fix was :
+Found some bugs with the styling with overflow. small screen horizontal overflowsss The fix was :
 `
     * {